fa-at-pulsit/RepoExpress/README.md

 databases.
 There are various repositories supporting MongoDB, Redis, and Cassandra.

-Designed to be utilized in conjunction with RestExpress, but stands alone and does not require RestExpress to be used.
+Designed to be utilized in conjunction with RestExpress, but stands alone and does not require RestExpress (except for RestExpress-Common) to be used.

 MongoDB Usage
 =============